Arpit-Payasi/Group-LeCode-James/README.md

 Medium: Moderate speed.
 Hard: Fast speed, more challenging.

-License
+## License

-This project is open source and free to use.
+-This project is open source and free to use.
 Feel free to or modify it.

 ## 𝐀𝐮𝐭𝐡𝐨𝐫𝐬
-Arpit Payasi
+-Arpit Payasi
-Chetan Raghav
+-Chetan Raghav
-Kush Solanki
+-Kush Solanki
-Nishta Vadher
+-Nishta Vadher